num81/Snowgem/README.md

 time after this 16 week time period.
 The automatic feature is based on block height and can be explicitly disabled.

 Update from source
 -----------------

 ### Update github source

 On Ubuntu/Debian-based systems:

-Navigate to snowgem folder and run git update commands:
+Navigate to existing snowgem folder and run git update commands:

 ```
 $ cd snowgem/